Quarantiine/etmf-main-website/README.md

 ETMF's AI assistant, is integrated into the website to provide a more engaging and helpful user experience.
 AI assistant is capable of:

 - **Answering FAQs:** Providing immediate responses to common questions about ETMF.
-- **Guiding Navigation:** Helping users find specific information or resources on the website.
+- **Guiding Navigation:** Helping users find specific information or blog on the website.
 - **Offering Personalized Recommendations:** Suggesting relevant content based on user interests.
 - **Collecting User Feedback:** Gathering information to continuously improve the website and the AI assistant's performance.